MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-import-a-sharepoint-designer-reusable-workflow-into-visual-studio.md

 ms.workload:
   - "office"
 ---
-# Walkthrough: Import a SharePoint Designer Reusable Workflow into Visual Studio
+# Walkthrough: Import a SharePoint Designer reusable workflow into Visual Studio
   This walkthrough demonstrates how to import a reusable workflow created in SharePoint Designer 2010 into a [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] SharePoint workflow project.

  Workflows created in SharePoint Designer, or *declarative workflows*, consist of [!INCLUDE[TLA2#tla_xml](../sharepoint/includes/tla2sharptla-xml-md.md)] statements instead of code.
 SharePoint Designer 2010 introduces *reusable workflows*, which are portable, declarative workflows that can be used by different lists in SharePoint sites.